Upkar1/Uber-Demand-Supply-Analysis/README.md

 6.Drop timestamp: The date and time at which the person was dropped to the destination.

-This will be our Approach:-
+This will be the approach:-

 1.Data Cleaning